 “Our eyes can deceive us , but not out heart “

 Do children these days still play Cowboys and Indians?
-Or is their time now all spent in front of phones and other screens?
+Or is their time now spent in front of phones and other screens?

-Many people have treasured memories of childhood days when our imaginations transformed the backyard into the open plains and rugged terrain of the Wild West, complete with Cowboys riding horses, Indians riding on buffalo, and all sorts of other exciting adventures.
+Many people had treasured memories of childhood days when our imaginations transformed the backyard into the open plains and rugged terrain of the Wild West, complete with Cowboys riding horses, Indians riding on buffalo, and all sorts of other exciting adventures.
 And who has not heard of Karl May’s famed hero – the young Apache chief Winnetou?

 The Young Chief Winnetou ( 2022) official trailer in German

 The Young Chief Winnetou shares some common traits with other German films made for children: lush visuals, a sympathetic young cast, great location (this film was shot in the Spanish region of Andalusia where many westerns have been filmed in the past), and a humorous vibe.
 The actors in the lead roles, Mika Ullritz as Winnetou and Milo Haaf as Tom Silver, are both cute as buttons, which is a plus for any children’s film, but also keeps one well aware that the film is primarily aimed at a very young audience.

 In this film, the adults are relegated to supporting roles, while the children are the ones who live through an exciting and perplexing adventure.
 The friendship between the young thief (Silver) and the son of the Apache chief — and the trials and tribulations they go through — are filled with an adventurous spirit that is a joy to watch.
 Of course, you can’t expect anything of the sort of what Winnetou & Old Shatterhand go through in their legendary adventures, but if you have the imagination and will to picture them as kids, this might just fit the bill.